0

 Your Cart is Empty

-April 14, 2015 2 min read
+April 14, 2015 3 min read

 I always like to use regular speech language games whenever possible in my Speech Therapy Practice – so I thought it would be good to share some of the best board games for speech therapy that I’ve tested!
-I think using regular games helps kids to feel less singled out, it’s usually cheaper than buying specialist resources.
+I think using regular games helps kids to feel less singled out, and it’s usually cheaper than buying specialist resources.

 Board games have long been a staple of childhood development.
 There’s a host of academic functions being put to use when our children play board games.

-Whether it’s reading the cards for the next clue, or drawing crazy pictures to describe a word or sentence, best board games for speech therapy - Headbanzthe best board games for speech therapy all have a little bit of educational value tucked inside the good-hearted competition of the game.
+Whether it’s reading the cards for the next clue or drawing crazy pictures to describe a word or sentence, the best board games for speech therapy all have a little bit of educational value tucked inside the good-hearted competition of the game.

 Youngsters are encouraged to recognize numbers on the dice and put their counting skills to use as they count of the number of paces they can move.
-Many popular board games let us put our math skills to use to count up all our money and see who’s winning!
+Many popular board games let us put more of our math skills to use to count up all our money and see who’s winning!

 (And check out these great speech language games for middle-schoolers!)